davidtucker/david-tucker-blog/site/blog/javascript-fundamentals-resources.md

 description: "This post will contain all of the links that I referecned in my JavaScript Fundamentals course on Pluralsight."
 ---

-This post contains all of the links that I referecned in my JavaScript: The Big Picture course on Pluralsight.
+This post contains all of the links that I referecned in my [JavaScript Fundamentals course on Pluralsight](https://app.pluralsight.com/library/courses/fundamentals-javascript/table-of-contents).
 I hope you have enjoyed the course.
 Please let me know of any feedback that you have.

 ## Module 2 - Getting Started with JavaScript